-We put the 2015 Suzuki GSX-R750 up against an original fully restored 1985 model.
+How does a modern Suzuki GSX-R750 stack up against an original fully restored 1985 model, with a 30-year gap between the two?
 Test: Jeff Ware Photography: Heather Ware, Keith Muir

 No fully faired four-stroke motorcycle has touched as many souls as the GSX-R750F.
 Suzuki completely destroyed the competition when they released the bike in 1985.
 It was faster, lighter and better looking than any motorcycle available.
 It also out performed the two-strokes and came in at a competitive price.
 The same year, Yamaha released the FZ750 and Kawasaki was still pushing the GPz900R.
 Honda had the VF750 and VF1000.
 All of those bikes were brilliant but in terms of performance and weight, they were owned by the all-new GSX-R750F.
 Stunning.

 The brainchild of Etsuo Yokouchi, the GSX-R750 rewrote the sportsbike rulebook.
 Yokouchi-San was a firm believer in pushing technology to improve the breed in an era when many Japanese engineers were being too conservative.
 He also loved racing – and was the brainchild behind the Katana.
 These two things combined gave him the drive and direction he needed to produce a four-stroke supersports bike that could out-performed the two-strokes, which were getting increasingly difficult to market and get through strict global anti-pollution restrictions.
 Most big four-stroke superbikes at the time were simply beefed up versions of the Universal Japanese Motorcycle.
 They were heavy, poor handling but reliable – if not boring… The GSX-R was developed through racing the GS and GSX750R, with Kiwi Graeme Crosby and Aussie Len Willing riding the GSX750R in the Suzuka 8-Hour in 1984.